vinkla/instagram/README.md

 ```

 ## Documentation
 There are other classes in this package that are not documented here.
-This is because the package is a Laravel wrapper of [Christian Metz's](https://github.com/cosenary) [Instagram API package](https://github.com/cosenary/Instagram-PHP-API).
+This is because the package is a Laravel wrapper of [Larabros's](https://github.com/larabros) [Elogram package](https://github.com/larabros/elogram).

 ## License